eyurtsev/FlowCytometryTools/doc/source/quick.rst

         count = data.shape[0]
         return count

-Before we use this function on a plate, it's nice to make sure it works on a single well.
+Before we use this function on a plate, we have to check that it works on a single well.

 .. ipython:: python